ssbc/docs/blog/sbot-announce.md

 The append-only constraint is enforced with a blockchain structure: each entry includes the hash of the previous message.
 If a peer receives a message with a `previous` hash that doesn't match its local cache, it'll reject the offending message.

+Note, there is no Proof-of-Work, and each log maintains an independent order.
+Partial orders across logs are possible with content-hash links.

 ## Spam-prevention